zerotunnelexception/cathook/README.md

 Join our Telegram groups:
 - [Chat](https://t.me/cathookcom)
 - [Announcements](https://t.me/cathookmel)
-## Yes, its stil alive after official "death"
+## Yes, its still alive after official "death"

 ill maintain this cheat until it will be unpossible or better one/ch2 will be released.
 9 year history cant be lost.